openpracticelibrary/openpracticelibrary/src/pages/practice/dual-track-development.md

 ---
 templateKey: practice-page
-title: Dual Track Agile
+title: Dual Track Delivery
-subtitle: A collaborative practice for Developers and Designers to build shared understanding in service of outcomes based delivery.
+subtitle: A collaborative practice for developers and designers to build shared understanding in service of outcomes based delivery.
 date: 2021-03-19T07:35:09.113Z
 authors: